kestra-io/docs/content/blogs/2024-03-08-building-multi-tenant-saas.md

 ### Understanding namespace

-Kestra's use of namespaces, hierarchical structures similar to filesystem directories, they are already used in Kestra to store flows.
+Namespaces are hierarchical structures similar to filesystem directories, they are a component of Kestra used to store flows.
 Namespaces allow for specific configurations (e.g., tasks, secrets) and role-based access control in our enterprise version, raising the question of their utility in our multi-tenant architecture.

 ### Evaluating Multi-Tenancy Models